Undergraduate degree programs

 - Fulton Engineering’s admission requirements

 Thinking about pursuing a master’s degree in electrical engineering?
-Save time and money with the 4 + 1 Accelerated Bachelor of Science in Engineering and Master of Science in Engineering in Electrical Engineering (B.S.E/M.S.E. in EE) degree program.
-This accelerated program allows motivated students the opportunity to obtain both a bachelor’s (B.S.E.) and master’s degree in five years.
+Save time and money with the 4 + 1 Accelerated Bachelor of Science in Engineering and Master of Science in Engineering in Electrical Engineering (BSE/MSE. in EE) degree program.
+This accelerated program allows motivated students the opportunity to obtain both a bachelor’s (BSE) and master’s degree in five years.
 Students can apply to the Electrical Engineering MSE program (non-thesis only) or the Computer Engineering- Electrical Engineering MS program (thesis and non-thesis).